Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/limitations.md

 In some cases, it will be beneficial to add the data of credentials into machine-readable content, such as QR Code.

 OpenAttestation credentials are naturally verbose.
-During wrapping, OpenAttestation adds some information in front of each value.
-Therefore, the number of data that an OpenAttestation credential can hold to fit inside a QR Code is limited.
+During wrapping, OpenAttestation adds a salt in front of each value.
+Therefore, the number of data fields that an OpenAttestation credential can hold to fit inside a QR Code is limited.

 See [the benchmark](https://github.com/Open-Attestation/open-attestation/tree/master/benchmarks/qr-code) to learn about some indications of the maximum data you can add to your credentials before it exceeds a QR Code capacity limit.